-It is abundantly clear that the flesh is weak when it comes to prayer!
+It is abundantly clear that the flesh is weak when it comes to our prayer life!

 God wants the believer to be vigilant in prayer.

-When a believer goes to prayer, he becomes a special target of the Devil.
-He will suggest evil thoughts while you are at prayer.
-He does not want us to pray so he will cause us to fall asleep.
+When a believer goes to prayer, he becomes a particular target of the devil.
+This foe will suggest evil thoughts while you are in prayer.
+The devil does not want us to pray, so he will cause us to fall asleep in prayer.
 He puts anxious thoughts in our minds while we pray.
 We can fret, stew, and worry in prayer, although that is what prayer is supposed to alleviate (Phil.
 4:6,7).
-The Devil is a supernatural foe to prayer.
+The devil is a supernatural foe to prayer.